1

 instant |

-The ranking weighs whether Paysafecard appears in the NZD cashier, the licence behind the operator (Curaçao GCB or Anjouan for the listed brands), the minimum deposit for the method, payout speed through alternative channels, and whether voucher deposits qualify for the welcome bonus.
-Operator complaint records on independent platforms are reviewed before a casino enters the list, and conditions are rechecked when the page is updated.
+We look at whether the voucher actually shows up in the NZD cashier, the licence behind each operator (Curaçao Gaming Authority or Anjouan for the brands listed), the minimum deposit on the method, how fast payouts move through other channels, and whether voucher deposits still qualify for the welcome bonus.
+We check each operator's complaint history on independent platforms before it makes the list, and we revisit the conditions whenever the page is updated.
+Sites that pair those checks with strong returns also feature among our best paying casinos.

 Payz is a pioneer of e-wallet services.
 They provide its services in over fifty different currencies worldwide.